mmistakes/minimal-mistakes/_posts/2017-11-09-Making-a-responsive-medieval-board-with-SVG-stacks.md

   </symbol>
 ```

-And we repeat this same process for the rest of the `clip-path`s except, of course, the very last one which we do want to displya since it will be our final result.
+And we repeat this same process for the rest of the `clip-path`s.

 ```xml
 ...